Are you looking to network with other healthcare providers in Washington, DC or Tysons Corner, Virginia?

-While you might not have a lot of spare time, volunteering for a local organization, especially if it’s relevant to your work can offer a lot of benefits in the long run by developing your network.
+While you might not have a lot of spare time, volunteering for a local organization can offer a lot of benefits in the long run by developing your network.

 You should check online to see if medical organizations are looking for experienced volunteers and then donate your expertise.

 It’s also a great line to add to your resume.